-Out of Oblivion: The Homespun Rise and Riffs of Leo Kottke
+Out of Oblivion: The Homegrown Rise and Riffs of Leo Kottke

 Out of Oblivion:

-The Homespun Rise and Riffs of Leo Kottke
+The Homegrown Rise and Riffs of Leo Kottke

 As announced in Fretboard Journal